selig/qea/README.md

 At the moment we assume the reader is familiar with runtime monitoring concepts.
 Instructions for the less experienced user will appear later.

 See also [here][1] </a> for related papers and [here][2] for Giles’ thesis.
 For the RV competition mentioned see [here][3].

+##Quick Start
+For a complete example of how to monitor a property offline see [here][8] and for a complete example of how to monitor a property online see [here][9].

+These two examples are a good place to start when using the tool for the first time.

 ##QEA Creation

 We provide a builder to construct QEA’s, found in qea.creation.QEABuilder.
 In the future we plan to include an external language and a parser that uses this builder.